JDBC-ODBC Bridge Connector for SSRS

-JDBC-ODBC Bridge Connector for SSRSIn this article you will learn how to quickly and efficiently integrate JDBC-ODBC Bridge data in SSRS without coding.
-We will use high-performance JDBC-ODBC Bridge Connector to easily connect to JDBC-ODBC Bridge and then access the data inside SSRS.
-JDBC-ODBC Bridge driver can be used to consume data from any JDBC Driver in non JAVA apps (i.e. Excel, Power BI, C#).
-Many apps written in C++ or .net (e.g. Excel, Power BI, Informatica) which don’t have direct support for using JAVA based JDBC driver technology.
-Let's follow the steps below to see how we can accomplish that!
 JDBC-ODBC Bridge Connector for SSRS is based on ZappySys JDBC Bridge Driver which is part of ODBC PowerPack.
 It is a collection of high-performance ODBC drivers that enable you to integrate data in SQL Server, SSIS, a programming language, or any other ODBC-compatible application.
-ODBC PowerPack supports various file formats, sources and destinations, including REST/SOAP API, SFTP/FTP, storage services, and plain files, to mention a few. |
+ODBC PowerPack supports various file formats, sources and destinations, including REST/SOAP API, SFTP/FTP, storage services, and plain files, to mention a few.

 Video Tutorial - Integrate JDBC-ODBC Bridge data in SSRS

-This video covers following and more so watch carefully.
-After watching this video follow the steps described in this article.
+This video covers the following topics and more, so please watch carefully.
+After watching the video, follow the steps outlined in this article:

-- How to download / install required driver for
+- How to download and install the required PowerPack for JDBC-ODBC Bridge integration in SSRS

-JDBC-ODBC Bridge integration in SSRS - How to configure connection for
+- How to configure the connection for JDBC-ODBC Bridge

-JDBC-ODBC Bridge Connection in SSRS
+- How to use the JDBC-ODBC Bridge in SSRS

 Prerequisites

-Before we begin, make sure you meet the following prerequisite:
+Before we begin, make sure you meet the following prerequisite: Java Runtime Environment (JRE) or Java Development Kit (JDK) must be installed on your system.

 -